ShimShim46/HFT-CNN/README.md

 ## Training model change
-You can change a training model by "ModelType" in the file, example.sh
+You can change a training model by modifying the "ModelType" in the file "example.sh"

 ```
 ## Network Type (XML-CNN,  CNN-Flat,  CNN-Hierarchy,  CNN-fine-tuning or Pre-process)